Who are we

 Objecting to the processing of your data is free of charge.
 It is not an absolute right but you can object to our processing of your data where it is:

-- Based on the legitimate interests ground.
+- Based on legitimate interest; or

 - For the purposes of scientific/historical research and statistics.

 We will stop processing your personal data unless we have compelling legitimate grounds for the processing which override your interests and rights, or unless we are processing the data for the establishment, exercise or defence of legal claims.

 You can require us to stop using your data for direct marketing purposes.
 We will stop as soon as we receive your request.
 There are no exemptions or reasons for us to refuse.

 This allows you to obtain and reuse your personal data for your own purposes across different services.
 It applies where the following conditions are met:

 - You provided the personal data to us yourself;

 - We are processing the data either based on your consent or because it is necessary for the performance of a contract; and

 - The processing is carried out by automated means.